EGN99/tulewapi-front-end/README.md

 -The user can browse through a list of random restaurants on the explore page.

 -Users can save restaurants to their favorites list for easy access later.

 -Users can leave reviews for restaurants they have visited.

 -Users can leave reviews for the app itself.

 ## Setup/Installation Requirements
+-Fork the tulewapi-back-end repository: https://github.com/EGN99/tulewapi-back-end

+-Follow the instructions in the README of the tulewapi-back-end repository to start the server.

--Fork and clone the repository to your machine.
+-Fork and clone this repository to your machine.
 Use:

     git clone git@github.com:EGN99/tulewapi-front-end.git

--cd into the tulewapi folder
+Navigate into the tulewapi folder

+    cd tulewapi

--run npm start to start the application
+Start to start the application.

+    npm start

 -Open the app in your browser at http://localhost:3000.

 ## Bugs
 There are no bugs in this project